 Our top recommendation for Mac photo recovery software is the same as for Windows photo recovery software: Disk Drill.
 With it, you can recover all photo files created by popular cameras from Canon, Nikon, Olympus, Sony, Fujifilm, Panasonic, Pentax, GoPro, and Samsung.
 The software handles not just standard photos but also recovers image files created by professional software like Adobe Photoshop, Adobe Lightroom, Capture One, and GIMP.

-Follow these simple steps to use the Disk Drill image recovery tool to quickly get your pictures back.
+Follow these steps to use the Disk Drill image recovery tool to get your pictures back:

 - Download and install Disk Drill for Mac.

 - Launch the program and select your disk from the displayed list.
-It’s important to note that if your photos were stored on your Mac’s internal SSD, the TRIM command might make recovery impossible as TRIM automatically wipes deleted data blocks on SSDs.
+If your photos were stored on your Mac’s internal SSD, keep in mind that the TRIM command may make recovery impossible, as TRIM automatically wipes deleted data blocks on SSDs.

-- Click Search for lost data button to scan for lost data.
+- Click the Search for lost data button to scan for lost data.

 - Use the Pictures filter to narrow down the scan results to just image files, or search by file name to find specific photos more quickly.
 Preview the files that can be recovered and make your selections.